AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/templates/dynamic-fields/how-to-insert-dynamic-fields.md

 # How to Insert Dynamic Fields {#how-to-insert-dynamic-fields}

-We allow you to personalize your email templates with predefined attributes like {{first_name}} or {{company}}.
+We allow you to personalize your email templates with predefined attributes like `{{first_name}}` or `{{company}}`.
 These fields allow you to email multiple contacts and auto-complete these fields without having to type them out separately for each contact.

 >[!TIP]
 >